Never (Ever!) Charge Your Phone at the Airport Without This $6 Travel Gadget

 We’ve all been there.
 You have 20 minutes until your plane boards, and your phone is at 2 percent.
 Since your boarding pass is on your phone, you can’t let it die, so you plug it into the closest outlet to your gate.
 There’s no doubt that the proliferation of public USB charging ports at airports—as well as at airplane seats and near hotel beds—has made traveling with gadgets easier.
 But did you know that using them could allow others to steal personal data off your phone?

-While TechCrunch reported that these scams aren’t widely prevalent in the United States, it is very possible for people to steal your information through these tactics.
 Because it’s always better to be safe than sorry, you should stop using public USB chargers at airports and hotels in the future.
 If you can’t do that, follow these tips for keeping your travel gadgets safe while traveling.

 The simplest way to avoid the possibility of having your devices infected with malware via juice jacking is to bring your own charging cables with you and always use an AC power outlet instead of a USB charging station in public spaces.
 Since AC power outlets are rarely open at airports and not available on all airlines, you’ll also want to bring your own portable charger with you.

 If you’d rather avoid carrying a portable charger or bulky AC plug-in charger, there’s another device called a USB data blocker—also known (unfortunately) as a “USB condom”—that connects directly to your USB plug and weighs less than an ounce.

 Buy now: PortaPow USB Data Blocker, $11 for two, amazon.com